Mauker1/MaterialSearchView/README.md

 ## Setup

 Before you can use this lib, you have to implement a class named `MsvAuthority` inside the `br.com.mauker` package on your app module, and it should have a public static String variable called `CONTENT_AUTHORITY`.
 Give it the value you want and **don't forget** to add the same name on your manifest file.
+The lib will use this file to set the Content Provider authority.

 **Example:**